27 Habits to Develop the Growth Mindset in Your Life

 1. Learn What a Growth Mindset Is

 This is an important first step.
-Dweck noted in her research that simply learning about what a growth mindset is can lead to huge changes in how people view their learning abilities.
+Dweck noted in her research that simply learning about what a growth mindset is can lead to considerable changes in how people view their learning abilities.

 Knowing the difference between a fixed and a growth mindset opens up new opportunities for future learning that you may not have known existed.